thiago-negri/wp-api-cli/README.md

 3. Files in `lib/modules` are the modules that provide options and commands to be used at the command line.
     - `lib/modules/auth.js` handles authentication.
 	- `lib/modules/comments.js` handles all commands relating to Comments.
+	- `lib/modules/describe.js` let you fetch a description of the API.
 	- `lib/modules/force.js` handles forcing an operation (delete instead of trashing).
 	- `lib/modules/insecure.js` allows connection to insecure sites (e.g. self-signed certificates).
 	- `lib/modules/media.js` handles all commands relating to Media.